chavindu/fardar-tracking-bitlab/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Enable FDE Domestic courier tracking via shortcode or direct URL with enhanced security.
-Integrates with WooCommerce Shipment Tracking plugin.
+Secure FDE Domestic courier tracking via AJAX shortcode and direct URL.
+Integrates with WooCommerce Shipment Tracking plugin with enhanced security features.

 == Description ==

-**Fardar Tracking by BitLab for WooCommerce** is a secure WordPress plugin that enables shipment tracking using the FDE Domestic courier service.
-Built with security-first approach, it provides a clean, user-friendly interface for customers to track their shipments directly on your website.
+**Fardar Tracking by BitLab for WooCommerce** provides secure, AJAX-powered shipment tracking using the FDE Domestic courier service.
+This plugin offers a clean, user-friendly interface for customers to track their shipments directly on your WordPress website with enterprise-level security measures.

-**Key Security Features:**
-* Input validation and sanitization
+= Key Features =

+* **AJAX-Powered Tracking**: Fast, responsive tracking without page reloads
+* **Enhanced Security**: Rate limiting, input validation, and XSS protection
+* **WooCommerce Integration**: Seamless integration with WooCommerce Shipment Tracking
+* **Bootstrap UI**: Modern, responsive design using Bootstrap 5.3.3
+* **Direct URL Support**: Share tracking links directly with customers
+* **Admin Settings**: Easy configuration through WordPress admin panel
+* **GPL Licensed**: Open source and follows WordPress.org standards

+= Security Features =

-* Rate limiting to prevent abuse
+* Rate limiting (10 requests per minute per IP)
-* Content sanitization for external responses
+* Strict input validation and sanitization
-* Nonce verification for all requests
+* Nonce verification for all AJAX requests
+* Secure external API handling with timeout protection
-* XSS protection
+* Content sanitization and XSS protection
-* SQL injection prevention

-**Features:**
-* Fetches live tracking status from https://www.fdedomestic.com/track.php
-* AJAX-powered tracking with real-time updates
-* Clean Bootstrap-based frontend UI
-* Admin settings to choose a tracking page
+* Proper escaping of all outputs

+= How It Works =

+The plugin fetches live tracking data from the official FDE Domestic tracking service (https://www.fdedomestic.com/track.php) and displays it securely on your website.
+All requests are validated, rate-limited, and sanitized to prevent security vulnerabilities.

+= Requirements =

+* WordPress 5.0 or higher
+* PHP 7.4 or higher
+* WooCommerce 3.0+ (for WooCommerce integration)
-* Compatible with WooCommerce Shipment Tracking extension
+* WooCommerce Shipment Tracking plugin (optional, for enhanced integration)
-* Shortcode support with customizable attributes
-* Direct URL tracking support
-* GPL licensed and follows WordPress.org plugin standards

-**Shortcode Usage:**
-`[bitlab_fardar_tracking]`

-**Custom Attributes:**
-`[bitlab_fardar_tracking title="Custom Title" placeholder="Custom Placeholder" button_text="Custom Button"]`
+== Installation ==

+1. Upload the `fardar-tracking-bitlab` folder to your `/wp-content/plugins/` directory
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Go to **Settings > Fardar Tracking** to configure your tracking page
+4. Use the shortcode `[bitlab_fardar_tracking]` on any page to display the tracking form

 == Frequently Asked Questions ==